efhilton/EllieBotBlue/README.md

 - Go Forward
 - Go Backward
 - Stop
-- Beep - You need to have an audio output card or pair a bluetooth device to your robot.
-In my case, I paired a tiny, thumb-sized bluetooth speaker to the robot.
-- Follow a sequence of preprogrammed commands - In this case a long sequence of commands is sent to the robot via Bluetooth, and the robot will interpret them one after the next.
+- Execute a sequence of pre-programmed commands - In this case a long sequence of commands is sent to the robot via Bluetooth, and the robot will interpret them one after the next.

-I presently have plans to add callbacks (eg. so that I can notify the Master of collision events).
+I presently have plans to add:

+- Callbacks (eg. so that I can notify the Master of collision events).
 But like all good hobbies, I'll add that ... someday.
 Stay tuned.
+- The ability to make some silly sounds, like old-school car honks.

 This project was created so that I can teach my daughter how to program using either Thunkable or MIT App Inventor.
 The idea is to have her use Scratch from her tablet to program this robot.